Shaky Isles

-22 February 2011: A 6.3 magnitude earthquake caused far more damage in Christchurch, including 181 deaths.
-This quake struck at about lunchtime and was centred closer at Lyttelton, and shallower than the prior quake, explaining the resultant destruction.

-21 July 2013: A 6.5 magnitude earthquake struct in the Cook Strait near the town of Seddon and caused moderate damage in New Zealand's capital, Wellington.
-It was preceded by a strong M5.7 foreshock.

-16 August 2013: A 6.6 magnitude earthquake struck near Lake Grassmere in South Islands Marlborough Region.
-It quake added substantial more damage to the town of Seddon after the 6.5 Seddon earthquake one month prior and both are considered to be an earthquake doublet.

-2 September 2016: A 7.1 magnitude earthquake struck near Te Araroa off East Cape, North Island.
-Damage was localised to towns nearer to the epicentre of the earthquake, with 255 claims for damage compensation being lodged.

-14 November 2016: A 7.8 magnitude earthquake struck near Culverden and Kaikoura in the North Canterbury area of the South Island.
-Two deaths have been reported.
-Moderate to significant damage occurred along the East Coast of central New Zealand, from Christchurch all the way through Wellington.
-The seabed near Kaikoura was raised 2.5 meters in some places.

 Historical references

 Usage of the term “Shaky Isles” in the earlier half of the 20th century indicates a certain sensitivity on the subject among New Zealanders.

 “New Zealand need not worry about the untruthful nickname ‘Shaky Isles,’ which appears occasionally in Australian papers, when a report of an earthquake is cabled across the Tasman Sea,” the New Zealand Railways Magazine assured its readers in 1929.

 In 1932 (the year after the Hawke’s Bay earthquake in New Zealand’s North Island killed 256 people) New Zealand’s Leader of the Opposition, Australian-born Harry Holland, warned New Zealand’s Parliament of “the serious damage that is being done to New Zealand by the grossly exaggerated and untruthful statements that are published overseas regarding earthquakes, riots, fires, and floods…”

 Holland told Parliament: “I visited Australia less than two years ago, and almost invariably when my name appeared in the newspapers I was described as a visitor from the land of shakes.
 My son was manager of the New Zealand hockey team which toured Australia.
 They visited Queensland, Victoria, and New South Wales, and some of them went as far as South Australia.
 He brought back with him clippings from a number of newspapers, in which he and his team were described as the hockey team from the Shaky Isles.
 He says that when people got off the boat at Sydney they were looked upon as being very fortunate to have escaped from New Zealand, because of the continual shakes.
 I think the time has come when the Government would be well advised to impose a very much stricter censorship over the damaging cable messages that are sent out.”